Demographics of Sarawak: Dayak people

-The Dayak of Sarawak comprises the Iban, Bidayuh, Orang Ulu and other tribes as listed below.
+The Dayak of Sarawak mainly comprises the Iban (historically the Sea Dayak) and Bidayuh (historically the Land Dayak), although some definitions may expand this term to Orang Ulu, of which will be explained in a separate section.

 Iban

-The Ibans comprise the largest percentage (more than 53% in 2021) of Sarawak's population.
-Iban is native to Sarawak and Borneo has the highest number of Ibans in worlds.
+The Ibans comprise the largest percentage (28.8%) of Sarawak's population.
+Iban is native to Borneo and their ancestral homeland is located in the Upper Kapuas, West Kalimantan before their migrations to Sarawak from the 1750s.
 Formerly reputed to be the most formidable headhunters on the island of Borneo, the Ibans of today are a generous, hospitable and placid people.

 Because of their history as farmers, pirates and fishermen, Ibans were conventionally referred to as the "Sea Dayaks".
 The early Iban settlers migrated from Kalimantan, the Indonesian part of Borneo south of Sarawak, via the Kapuas River.
 They crossed over the Kelingkang range and set up home in the river valleys of Batang Ai, the Skrang River, Saribas, and the Rajang River.
 The Ibans dwell in longhouses, stilted structures with a large number of rooms housing a whole community of families.

 An Iban longhouse may still display head trophies or antu pala.
 These suspended heads mark tribal victories and were a source of honour.
 The Dayak Iban ceased practising headhunting in the 1930s.

 The Ibans are renowned for their Pua Kumbu (traditional Iban weavings), silver craft, wooden carvings and bead work.
 Iban tattoos, which were originally symbols of bravery among Iban warriors, have become amongst the most distinctive in the world.
 The Ibans are also famous for a sweet rice wine called tuak, which is served during big celebrations and festive occasions.